lludol/react-hl-audio/README.md

 ## Bugs

-If you find a bug or want a new feature, dont'hesitate to [create an issue](https://github.com/lludol/react-hl-audio/issues).
+If you find a bug or want a new feature, don't hesitate to [create an issue](https://github.com/lludol/react-hl-audio/issues).

 ## License